 From the identification or critique of market gaps, to an examination of the opportunities and threats, some level of market analysis is essential in order to reduce the risks of any market venture you undertake.

-From pricing trends to analysis of customer requirements and competitor activity, you'll also need to undertake primary and secondary research of fresh and existing data, if you're to gain a deeper and more comprehensive understanding of the market you're interested in.
+From pricing trends to analysis of customer requirements and competitor activity, you’ll also need to undertake primary and secondary research of fresh and existing data, to gain a deeper and more comprehensive understanding of the market you’re interested in.

-By enabling you to gather, analyse and interpret information, market surveys are the ideal primary research method to help you better understand the characteristics, expectations and requirements of your target audience.
+By enabling you to gather, analyse and interpret information, market surveys are the ideal primary market research method to help you better understand the characteristics, expectations and requirements of your target audience.
 This can ultimately help you to uncover what features of your products or services your target audience are more readily willing to accept and so help guide your strategy.

 From key demographic information to behavioural questions that reveal more about their habits, attitudes and desires.
 The consumer insights that a market survey provides can help you to identify and understand the right audience or consumer group for your products or services.

 Having as good an understanding of the demand for and market you’re planning to launch into is essential to your product’s success.
 From the functionality and features of your product concept, to the potential usage and price you should set for your finished product, the insights from a market survey can give you the clarity you need about what improvements you need to make to help maximise your product’s success.